Exercise and Endocrinology Laboratory (E2 Lab)

 The endocrine system is complex and encompasses several major hormonal axes that influence the physiological function of a myriad of tissues.
 Since the synchrony of these systems is vital for understanding the pathology of disease, our lab is interested in the analysis of hormonal profiles and the potential utility of heart rate variability as a non-invasive indicator of endocrine influence.
-The E2 lab is also interested in cardiometabolic risk factor development across the lifespan, especially during the transition from adolescence to young adulthood.
+The E2 lab is also interested in Cardiometabolic risk factor development across the lifespan, especially during the transition from adolescence to young adulthood.
 During this time frame two major life changes usually occur; the adolescent leaves home and also begins the transition to full time work.
 These transitions represent increasing independence for young adults and are critical times for the development of lifelong patterns of health behaviors, such as sleep, exercise and diet.
-We are interested in understanding the influence of early childhood self-regulation on the development of cardiometabolic risk and health behaviors during this crucial transition period.
+We are interested in understanding the influence of early childhood self-regulation on the development of Cardiometabolic risk and health behaviors during this crucial transition period.

 LINES OF RESEARCH